 - 1. ELECTION OF DIRECTORS.
 To elect seven persons to the Board of Directors of the Company, each to serve until the next annual meeting of stockholders and until their successors have been elected and qualified.
 The Board of Directors' nominees are: C.H.
 Chen, Michael R. Giordano, Keh-Shew Lu, M.K.
 Lu, Shing Mao, Raymond Soong and John M. Stich. - 2.
 RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS.
-To ratify the appointment of Moss Adams LLP as the Company's independent certified public accountants for the year ended December 31, 2003. - OTHER BUSINESS.
-To transact such other business as properly may come before the Meeting or any adjournment thereof.
+To ratify the appointment of Moss Adams LLP as the Company's independent certified public accountants for the year ended December 31, 2004. - OTHER BUSINESS.
+To transact such other business as properly may come before the Meeting or any continuation, adjournment or postponement thereof.

-Only persons who are stockholders of record (the "Stockholders") at the close of business on April 18, 2003 are entitled to notice of and to vote in person or by proxy at the Meeting or any adjournment or postponement thereof.
+Only persons who are stockholders of record (the "Stockholders") at the close of business on April 8, 2004 are entitled to notice of and to vote, in person or by proxy, at the Meeting or any continuation, adjournment or postponement thereof.